adcimon/cheatsheets/cpp/README.md

 * Dynamic files (`dll` or `so`) contain `dynamic` libraries.

 Dynamic libraries have 2 types of [dynamic linking](https://en.wikipedia.org/wiki/Dynamic_linker).
-* **Implicit**.
+* Implicit.
 When a `lib` file is provided by the `dll` creator along with appropriate headers.
 This `lib` is an `import` library, merely a descriptor of the target library, it contains entry point, addresses, etc. It doesn't contain any code and must be passed to the linker.
-* **Explicit**.
+* Explicit.
 When the library is manually loaded with `LoadLibrary` functions.
 The `lib` file isn't needed, but it requires more effort to find exports, addresses, and call functions through pointers.

 ## References